File structures (malcat.struct)

 - __getattr__(name)

-is_executable = malcat.struct.PE.Characteristics.ExecutableImage.value # equivalent is_executable = malcat.struct.PE.Characteristics.at('ExecutableImage').value # equivalent is_executable = malcat.struct.PE.Characteristics['ExecutableImage']
+is_executable = analysis.struct.PE.Characteristics.ExecutableImage.value # equivalent is_executable = analysis.struct.PE.Characteristics.at('ExecutableImage').value # equivalent is_executable = analysis.struct.PE.Characteristics['ExecutableImage']

 name (str) – name of the member